ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+1. Why did the software engineer always carry a pencil and paper?
+Because he couldn't Ctrl+C and Ctrl+V in real life!

-2. Why did the developer go broke?
-Because he couldn't find a backend job!
+2. Why did the cyber security expert bring a ladder to work?
+Because he heard the security was always on a higher level!

-3. Why was the computer cold?
-It left its Windows open!
+3. Why did the software engineer quit his job?
+He didn't get arrays!

-4. Why did the security analyst bring a ladder to the office?
-Because he heard the system had a lot of vulnerabilities and he wanted to climb up the ranks!
+4. Why do programmers prefer dark mode?
+Because light attracts bugs!

 [
-Sun Oct  8 01:11:57 UTC 2023
+Mon Oct  9 01:07:25 UTC 2023
  ]